adallak/SCPackage/README.md

 ```

 ## Usage
-The package contains function `generateL` for generating true standard and modified Cholesky factor \eqn{L}.
+The package contains function `generateL` for generating true standard and modified Cholesky factor $L$.
 It takes as an input number of variables and number of bands and returns the Cholesky Factor.
 ```s
 library(SC)
 set.seed(12)